Keisuke Honda

-Keisuke Honda (本田 圭佑, Honda Kēsuke) is a Japanese former professional footballer and manager who played as a midfielder.
+Keisuke Honda (本田 圭佑, Honda Kēsuke) is a Japanese professional football manager and player who plays as a midfielder for Singapore Premier League side Jurong.
+A versatile player, Honda can also play as a winger, a false nine or a deep-lying playmaker.

-A versatile player, Honda usually played as an attacking midfielder, but could also play as a winger, a false nine or as a deep-lying playmaker, and frequently featured as a right winger for Milan during the 2014–15 season.
-A quick and creative player, he was also known for his accuracy from bending free-kicks, powerful striking ability from distance, dribbling skills and delivery as a set-piece specialist.

-Honda earned over 90 international caps between 2008 and 2018, playing at the 2010, 2014 and 2018 World Cups.
-He was also part of the squad which won the 2011 Asian Cup, where he was also voted Player of the Tournament.
+Honda earned over 90 international caps between 2008 and 2018, playing at the 2010, 2014 and 2018 FIFA World Cups.
+He was also part of the squad which won the 2011 AFC Asian Cup, where he was voted Player of the Tournament.
+Honda holds the record becoming the first professional player to score a goal on six separate continents (Africa, Asia, Europe, North America, Oceania, and South America).
+He holds another record of becoming the first ever Asian player to have scored against a nation of every continent after scoring against Senegal in the 2018 FIFA World Cup.